 Textile, clothing and footwear industry campaign

-In March 2015 we’re starting a 2 year campaign into the textile, clothing and footwear (‘TCF’) industry, to help employers and employees (including outworkers) understand their rights and obligations at work.
+We looked into the textile, clothing and footwear (‘TCF’) industry to help employers and employees (including outworkers) understand their rights and obligations at work.

 Why textile, clothing and footwear?